What we do

-We aim to increase creativity and participation within the community, develop and improve creative and digital skills, create pride amongst residents in the area and increase opportunities for people to have a voice in local decision-making.
+We work with the communities to develop and improve creative skills, create pride amongst residents and increase opportunities for people to have a voice in local decision-making.
 Through creativity we want to increase accessibility and enjoyment of local resources and to support people in learning new creative skills through participation in cultural events and projects.
+Through our work we offer opportunities for new learning and positive localised experiences for people of all ages to form deeper connections to where they live.

 Dingy Butterflies CIC takes inspiration from Robert and Elizabeth Spence Watson who lived at Bensham Grove House from 1875 until 1919 and were prominent social activists in Gateshead and Newcastle.
 The family valued creativity, education and social justice and were tireless campaigners for workers rights, women’s education, the anti-slave trade, and with a lifelong interest in education, literature and the arts.
 It is these core values that Dingy Butterflies take as its starting point.